trilinos/trilinos.github.io/pages/products/linear.md

 ShyLU is designed as a set of domain-decomposition solvers that us distributed memory and node-level solvers and kernels that support the distributed memory solvers.
 The approaches in ShyLU are algebraic and so can be used as a black-box solvers.

-The Domain Decomposition methods in ShyLU are a one-level hybrid direct/iterative approach based on Schur complements, two-level balancing domain decomposition method (bddc) and Overlapping Schwarz methods (FroSch).
+The Domain Decomposition methods in ShyLU are a one-level hybrid direct/iterative approach based on Schur complements, two-level balancing domain decomposition method (bddc) and Overlapping Schwarz methods ([FROSch](https://shylu-frosch.github.io)).
 The node level solvers include sparse LU factorization (basker), sparse Cholesky factorization (Tacho), multithreaded triangular solver (HTS) and a fast iterative ILU algorithm (FastILU).

 ### **Teko**: Block preconditioning framework